Accountability Mechanism: FAQs

 On the 2012 Accountability Mechanism (AM)

-- To provide an easily accessible single entry point for project-affected people, this two-pronged structure is now supported by the Complaint Receiving Officer (CRO) who receives all complaints from people seeking access to the AM.
+- To provide an easily accessible single entry point for project-affected people, this two-pronged structure is now supported by the Complaint Receiving Officer (CRO) who receives all complaints from people seeking access to the Accountability Mechanism.

 - The problem-solving function process has now reduced to 5 steps making the process more efficient and less time consuming.

-The CRO receives all complaints from people seeking access to the AM and forwards complaints to either the OSPF or CRP based on the complainants' choice of function.
-The CRO also forwards complaints that are not within the scope of the AM to the appropriate departments in ADB.
+The Complaints Receiving Officer receives all complaints from people seeking access to the Accountability Mechanism and forwards complaints to either the Office of the Special Project Facilitator or Compliance Review Panel based on the complainants' choice of function.
+The Complaints Receiving Officer also forwards complaints that are not within the scope of the Accountability Mechanism to the appropriate departments in ADB.

 The following can file a complaint:

-- For the CRP, one or more ADB Board members
+For the Compliance Review Panel, one or more ADB Board members

 Yes.
 The latest date by which a complaint can be filed is 2 years after the loan or grant closing date.
 This date is known in advance, disclosed to the public, and can be found on the ADB website.